andreigue/vex-123-for-parents/vex123_parent_guide.md

 For example, we can have a condition as follows:

-![Condition statement with if](./figures/screenshot6-explaining-conditions.png) *Since the statement "0 > 50" is false, the program will not enter the if statement, and the robot will not do anything.*
+![Condition statement with if](./figures/screenshot6-explaining-conditions.png) *Since the statement "0 > 50" is false, the program will not enter the if statement, and the robot will not do anything.
+Change the 0 to a 51, and see what happens!*

 It's a very similar story with the while loop.
 But this time, let's create a variable instead of directly comparing two numbers.